-In the end, successfully adopting and leveraging data-driven decision-making requires democratizing and automating access to data.
+In the end, successfully adopting and leveraging artificial intelligence and data-driven decision-making requires trustworthy and democratized data.
 But that cannot be done without addressing data quality.
 The best results are achieved by automating and enabling collaborative data quality management, within an active, well thought out data governance framework.